xymor/lightrail/README.md

 ![Lightrail](https://github.com/lightness/lightrail/raw/master/logo.png)
 ============

+Lightrail is a minimalist Ruby on Rails stack for apps that serve primarily JSON APIs.
+If Sinatra doesn't give you enough, but Rails is still too much, Lightrail is for you.

+Join the mailing list by sending a message to: lightrail@librelist.com

 # Lightrail::ActionController::Metal

 `Lightrail::ActionController::Metal` provides a lightweight `ActionController::Base` without several modules that are not used when your controller main concern is to handle APIs.